larsbrinkhoff/lbForth/README.md

 x86 executable using using [assembly language code words] (targets/x86/nucleus.fth).

+There's also an m68k target in the works, and a target assembler for MSP430.

 ( Continuous integration )

 The code is continuously built and tested in Linux, MacOS X, and